NithinT7/cse15l-lab-reports/lab4.md

 There were multiple commands run.
 The ls command was to find directories within our active directory then we knew which directory to cd (change directory) into from their I compiled ListExamples.java using javac and compiled junit using javac and ctrl+v which pasted the command (-cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java) which is the command to compile junit.
 After I ran the tests on ListExamplesTests with the command I pasted over (-cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore).

 ---
+## Edit the code to fix the test
+![Image][Screenshot 2023-05-21 at 3.00.49 PM.png]

+Keys pressed: ```<vim><space><ListExamples.java><?index1><5l><x><i><2><esc><:wq>```

+The command vim allows you to edit files contents in the terminal which I used on ListExamples.java to fix its code.
+The problem with the code is that the last instance of index1 is supposed to be index2.
+To fix that I went to the last instance of index1 with ?index1 and then 5l goes to the right 5 spaces which is where 1 is, then I delete the 1 using x and replace it with i (insert mode) 2.
+To save the changes I hit escape and :wq.